 Here’re a few approaches you can adopt when dealing with such a complex task:

 - One common challenge is choosing the right level of detail in data representation.
-While detailed data can provide a more comprehensive understanding of the information, it can also overwhelm users, making data difficult to interpret.
+While detailed data can provide a more comprehensive understanding of the information, it can also overwhelm users, making the most important data difficult to interpret.
 On the other hand, oversimplifying data can lead to the loss of essential information.

 For example, when we were designing a prototype for Tromzo, software that helps developers monitor the safety of their code, we created two versions of a dashboard for admins and developers because they needed different levels of data access.